miquelraynal/real-time-rpi/README.md

 3- Get Buildroot
 ================

-I am sure Buildroot may be used to automate the full process of patching/compiling but because RaspberryPi kernels have to be patched thrice in a particular order, I could not get it working with the last stable branch of Buildroot.
+I am sure Buildroot may be used to automate the full process of patching/compiling but because Raspberry Pi kernels have to be patched thrice in a particular order, I could not get it working with the last stable branch of Buildroot.
 Anyway, to find documentation about this project: https://buildroot.org/.
 ```
 git clone -b 2015.11.x git://git.buildroot.net/buildroot buildroot/
 ```